patricksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 166-189) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 166-189) consisted of a convolution neural network with the following layers and layer sizes.
-![alt text][image3]

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image3]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I used the Udacity provide data together with a dataset of "afterBridge".
+To collectthe "afterBridge" data, I drove the vehicle back-and-forth around the muddy area for more than five laps.
+I also collected reverse and recovery image sets, although they were not used in building the final model.
+Instead I flipped the Udacity images to mimic reverse driving, and also used the left and right images to mimic recovery driving.
+The figures below illustrate the augmentation of the images.

 ![alt text][image6]
 ![alt text][image7]